Caviar: Substitutes

-Another common technique is to use spherification of liquids to recreate caviar's texture, albeit not the flavour.

 In Scandinavia, a type of sandwich spread is available, made from smoked cod roe and other ingredients, which is referred to as smörgåskaviar (meaning "sandwich caviar").
 Outside Scandinavia, the product is referred to as creamed smoked roe or in French as Caviar de Lysekil.

+Nutrition

+Caviar is 48% water, 25% protein, 18% fats, and 4% carbohydrates.
+In a common serving amount of 16 grams (one tablespoon), caviar supplies 44 kilocalories of food energy, 53% of the Daily Value (DV) of vitamin B12, and moderate amounts (10–19% DV) of sodium, iron, magnesium, and selenium, with no other micronutrients in significant content.

-Storage and nutrition
+Storage

 Caviar is highly perishable and must be kept refrigerated until consumption.

-Caviar is 48% water, 25% protein, 18% fats, and 4% carbohydrates.

-In a common serving amount of 16 grams (one tablespoon), caviar supplies 44 kilocalories of food energy, 53% of the Daily Value (DV) of vitamin B12, and moderate amounts (10-15% DV) of sodium, iron, magnesium, and selenium, with no other micronutrients in significant content.
+Proper storage is critical to maintaining caviar's freshness and flavor.
+After opening, caviar should be consumed within 2–3 days and kept in airtight glass or plastic containers to avoid flavor degradation caused by metal tins.
+To prolong shelf life, some recommend placing a layer of vegetable oil over the eggs to displace oxygen.
+Ideal storage temperature is around 32 °F (0 °C).
+Freezing opened caviar negatively impacts texture and taste.